 If you’re a good candidate, the first step is for Dr. Damstetter to thoroughly cleanse your skin.
 A topical numbing agent may also be applied to ensure your comfort.
 After determining the appropriate injection sites and the amount of product needed, the RHA fillers will be injected using a small needle or a cannula (a blunt-tipped needle-like tube).
 This process takes 15-30 minutes to complete.

 Following your injections, it is normal to see some slight swelling or bruising that may last up to 1 week.
 RHA Collection fillers do not require downtime, though you should avoid excess sun exposure, strenuous activity like exercise, drinking alcohol, or applying makeup or other products to the injection site for at least 24 hours.
 This will prevent unnecessary side effects or complications such as bruising or bleeding.
 Otherwise, you can return to your normal routine immediately after your appointment.

 RHA Collection results are notably natural-looking, as the formula closely mimics natural hyaluronic acid and moves freely along with your facial expressions.
 Patients notice smooth, rejuvenated, and youthful skin with reduced dynamic lines and deep wrinkles.

 RHA collection results are also long-lasting.
-On average, results last 1.5 years though individual results vary based on location treated and the natural process of aging.
+On average, results last 1.5 years though individual results vary based on the location treated and the natural process of aging.
 Routine touch-ups are generally advised to maintain an optimal outcome.

 RHA promises to blend the benefits of dermal fillers that replace lost volume with the ability to flex naturally with muscle movements to minimize dynamic wrinkles.
 To learn more about RHA fillers, schedule an appointment with Dr. Liz Damstetter.
-Call Reserve Dermatology in Glenview, Illinois or contact us online.
+Call Reserve Dermatology in Glenview, Illinois, or contact us online.